BreadLixa/BreadLixa/README.md

 - 👋 Hi, I’m @BreadLixa
-- 🌱 I’m currently learning math with philosophy in uni of St Andrews
+- 🌱 I’m currently learning math and philosophy in St Andrews
 - 📫 How to reach me jixuean@proton.me
 - 😄 Pronouns: she/her/they/them
-- ⚡ Fun fact: ...

 <!---
 BreadLixa/BreadLixa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.